proycon/colibri/docs/source/index.rst

 Introduction
 -----------------------

 The ``patternfinder`` program is used to extract recurring patterns from a monolingual corpus.
 This results in a pattern model.
-The extracted patterns are n-grams or skip-grams, where a skip-gram is like an n-gram with one or more gaps of a predefined size.
-The representation consists of a byte-array where a null byte separates words, each represented by a class number.
+The extracted patterns are n-grams or skip-grams, where a skip-gram an n-gram with one or more gaps of a predefined size, thus containing unspecified or wildcard tokens.
+The internal data representation consists of a byte-array where a null byte separates words, each represented by a class number.
 Gaps are expressed by two consecutive null bytes, the configuration of the gap sizes is stored in a separate byte-array.

 The pattern finding algorithm is iterative in nature and it guaranteed to find all n-grams above a specified occurrence threshold and given a maximum size for n.
 It does so by iterating over the corpus n times, iterating over all possible values for n in ascending order.
 At each iteration, a sliding window extracts all n-grams in the corpus for the size is question.
 An n-gram is counted in a hashmap data structure only if both n-1-grams it by definition contains are found during the previous iteration with an occurrence above the set threshold.
 The exception are unigrams, which are all by definition counted if they reach the threshold, as they are already atomic in nature.
 At the end of each iteration, n-grams not making it to the occurrence threshold are pruned.
 This simple iterative technique reduces the memory footprint compared to the more naive approach of immediately storing all in a hashmap, as it prevents the storing of lots of patterns not making the threshold by discarding them at an earlier stage.